Discobots-1104A/2020-2021-bionic-beaver/README.md

 ## Contents

-This is Discobots 1104A's 2020-2021 code repo.
+This is Discobots 1104A's code repository for the VEX VRC 2020-2021 Season: Change Up.

 ## Cloning

+The method we illustrate utilizes Git, a version control program.
+However, you can make use of GitHub Desktop, the GitHub CLI, or download the raw .ZIP if you wished.

 1. Install Git if you haven't already.
-    ~~(bruh why are you using github if you don't have git)~~
 2. Navigate to the directory you wish to clone to.
-3. Clone with `git clone https://github.com/IonicArgon/2020-2021-bionic-beaver.git`
+3. Clone with `git clone https://github.com/Discobots-1104A/2020-2021-bionic-beaver.git`
 4. If you wish to specify a branch, use the `-b` flag.

-You can use the GitHub CLI or just download the .ZIP if you wish.

 ## Building

-1. Install PROS if you haven't already.
-    ~~(wow we're cool kids using pros)~~
+### Dependencies

+- PROS
+  - You can get it [here](https://github.com/purduesigbots/pros-cli/releases).

+### Instructions

+The method we illustrate utilizes the PROS CLI.
+However, you can use the PROS Editor (the one based on Atom) instead.

-2. Navigate to the directory.
+1. Navigate to the directory.
-3. Run `prosv5 b` to build alone.
+2. Run `prosv5 b` to build alone.
-4. `prosv5 mu` can be used to build and upload.
+3. `prosv5 mu` can be used to build and upload.

-## Issues and Pull Requests

-Yeah uhhh good luck trying to.
-I mean you can still fork the code but like, why would you do that? ~~our code is stinky~~
+## Contributing

+Though we have issue templates and pull request templates, you most likely won't be able to contribute to our code--only added collaborators can contribute.
+That doesn't mean you're not free to clone it, but we dunno why you'd want to clone our bad code.

 ## License